kkarbasi/cssorter/README.md

 After running the above command, you can access a Jupyter notebook with sample run code from your browser at:
 `http://127.0.0.1:8888`

+The `/run/dmount` path inside the Docker container with be mounted to `/path/to/local/dir` on your local machine

 For more information on using docker containers see [here](https://docs.docker.com/)

 ### Using pip command: